Hamilton railway station, New South Wales: Description

-External: The station building on Platform 2 (Down Platform) is very similar to the building on Platform 1, being of brick construction with a corrugated iron gabled roof, and replaced an earlier building on Platform 2.
+Externally, The station building on Platform 2 (Down Platform) is very similar to the building on Platform 1, being of brick construction with a corrugated iron gabled roof, and replaced an earlier building on Platform 2.
 The roof features bargeboards (not scrolled) and timber finials.
 There is a central double breasted chimney stack with corbelled brick string course.
 A small awning (not the whole length of the building) is supported on arching cast iron brackets and features timber valances.
 All external original joinery is still extant, including double hung sash windows.
 The eastern end of the building features an attached brick toilet block with gabled roof (slightly lower than the station building), also with bargeboards and finial.
 The toilet block wall presents three recessed lower bays and six sets of air vents to the platform side, and is entered by an arched brick opening.